top of page

 $12.00Price

 • Lobelia puberula is known as the Downy Lobelia, owing to its soft, lightly hairy stems and leaves when most other lobelia are smooth in texture.
-It's often confused for other blue-flowering Lobelia, and is the most commonly occurring in the southeast.
-While downy lobelia also grows in moist areas, this species has surprising tolerance of mesic (average) soils, and sun.
+It's often confused for other blue-flowering lobelia, and is among the most commonly occurring in the southeast.

 Downy lobelia blooms late summer into fall with narrow spires of tubular flowers, ranging in hue from light lavender to deep violet.
 These flowers are attractive to long-tongued bumblebees, moths, butterflies, and of course to hummingbirds.